Unlocking Local Business during lockdown

 Google My Business (GMB) is the largest business directory on the web.
 Even the smallest businesses have a listing – And if they don’t take the time to create a listing manually, Google makes it automatically for them.
-But with the recent developments around the coronavirus disease (COVID-19), you (as a consultant) need to ensure that your clients let their customers know if you’ve made changes to their daily operations.
-There are 4 main things that you worry about here:
+But with the recent developments around coronavirus disease (COVID-19), you need to ensure that your customers know if you’ve made changes to your daily operations.
+There are four main things that you should consider updating:

 - Updating the Business Hours

 The latest global pandemic development has likely made some changes in the business hours, ensure that you update the business hours accordingly.

 When customers search for you on Google, one of the first things they’ll see is the Business Description.
 Update it to reflect any changes in the operations, delivery or product lineup post-Corona outbreak.
 Use this link to update the description.